ReCodEx/api/readme.md

 3. Create a database and fill in the access information in `app/config/config.local.neon` (for an example, see `app/config/config.local.neon.example`)
-4. Setup the database schema by running `php www/index.php orm:schema-tool:update --force`
+4. Setup the database schema by running `php www/index.php migrations:migrate`
 5. Fill database with initial values by running `php www/index.php db:fill`